maxipesfix/iwaki/README.md

-Iwaki Interaction Manager
+Iwaki Interaction Manager.

 Copyright (C) 2012-2013 Maxim Makatchev, Reid Simmons, Carnegie Mellon University.

-Soundboard: play sounds in response to keyboard according to Iwaki scripts Copyright (C) 2012-2013 Maxim Makatchev.
+Soundboard: play sounds in response to keyboard according to Iwaki scripts.

+Copyright (C) 2012-2013 Maxim Makatchev.

 This program is free software: you can redistribute it and/or modify